Classifying the globally rigid edge-transitive graphs and distance-regular graphs in the plane: Combinatorial rigidity and global rigidity

 \section{Combinatorial rigidity and global rigidity}

 A realisation $p$ of a graph $G=(V,E)$ is called \emph{rigid} if there exists $\varepsilon >0$ so that any equivalent realisation $q$ where $\|q(x) - p(x)\| < \varepsilon$ for all $x \in V$ is also congruent.
 This can immediately be seen to be a weaker version of global rigidity, i.e., any globally rigid realisation must also be rigid.
 Like global rigidity, rigidity is a generic property \cite{AsRo78}, hence we say that a graph is \emph{rigid} if it has a generic realisation that is rigid.
 It was shown by Pollaczek-Geiringer \cite{Poll1927} that rigidity can be described by a simple combinatorial characterisation.
-We define a graph $G=(V,E)$ to be \emph{(2,3)-sparse} if $|E(X)| \leq 2|X| - 3$ for all $X \subset V$ with $|X| \geq 2$, where $E(X)$ is the set of edges with both ends in $X$, and we say a $(2,3)$-sparse graph is \emph{(2,3)-tight} if $|E| = 2|V| - 3$ also.
+We define a graph $G=(V,E)$ to be \emph{sparse} if $|E(X)| \leq 2|X| - 3$ for all $X \subset V$ with $|X| \geq 2$, where $E(X)$ is the set of edges with both ends in $X$, and we say a sparse graph is \emph{tight} if $|E| = 2|V| - 3$ also.\footnote{These properties are also refereed to as \emph{(2,3)-sparse} and \emph{(2,3)-tight} in the wider literature.}

-\begin{theorem}[\cite{Poll1927}] A graph with two or more vertices is rigid if and only if it contains a spanning $(2,3)$-tight subgraph. \end{theorem}
+\begin{theorem}[\cite{Poll1927}] A graph with two or more vertices is rigid if and only if it contains a spanning tight subgraph. \end{theorem}

 Later on we shall require an alternative method for characterising rigidity.
-For a $(2,3)$-sparse graph $G=(V,E)$, we define a subset $X \subset V$ with $|X| \geq 2$ to be \emph{critical} if $|E(X)| = 2|X|-3$.
+For a sparse graph $G=(V,E)$, we define a subset $X \subset V$ with $|X| \geq 2$ to be \emph{critical} if $|E(X)| = 2|X|-3$.

-\begin{lemma}[see {\cite[Lemma 2.3.1]{jordan}}] Let $G=(V,E)$ be a graph with $|E| \geq 1$, and let $H=(V,F)$ be a maximal $(2,3)$-sparse subgraph of $G$.
+\begin{lemma}[see {\cite[Lemma 2.3.1]{jordan}}] Let $G=(V,E)$ be a graph with $|E| \geq 1$, and let $H=(V,F)$ be a maximal sparse subgraph of $G$.
 Let $X_1,\ldots,X_t$ be the maximal critical subsets of $H$. \begin{enumerate}[(i)] \item A subset $X \subset V$ is a maximal critical subset of $H$ if and only if the induced subgraph $G[X] = (X,E(X))$ is a maximal rigid subgraph of $G$. \item $|F| = \sum_{i=1}^t (2|X_i|-3)$. \end{enumerate} \end{lemma}

 To match the combinatorial characterisation of rigid graphs, Jackson and Jord\'{a}n \cite{JaJo05} proved an exact characterisation of globally rigid graphs by describing them as a special type of \emph{redundantly rigid} graphs, i.e., graphs $G=(V,E)$ where $G-e$ is rigid for all edges $e$.